 In more than 90 years of existence, the Tucson Symphony Orchestra has grown from a volunteer community orchestra to a fully professional orchestra serving Southern Arizona.
 In the last 30 years, growth has been apparent through the innovative programming, children’s concerts, community concerts throughout Southern Arizona, expansion of repertoire and ever-increasing artistic achievement.

 There are over 375 education and community partnership presentations provided by the TSO annually, which reach tens of thousands of children and adults throughout southern Arizona.
 The Tucson Symphony Orchestra provides the most in-depth music education programs for children in all of Arizona.
 These include in-school sessions by TSO musicians, concert performances and comprehensive curriculum, as well as the Young Composers Project.

 The mission of the Tucson Symphony Orchestra is to share beautiful, professionally performed music with as wide an audience as possible.
-It does so each season through a series of nine Classic concerts, four MasterWorks Chamber Orchestra concerts, five TSO Pops! concerts, Classic, MasterWorks and TSO Pops!
-Specials, ensemble performances, and award-winning educational programs.
+It does so each season through a series of eight Classic concerts, five MasterWorks Chamber Orchestra concerts, five Pops at TSO concerts, classical and pops Specials, Films in Concert, ensemble performances, and award-winning educational programs.